-You’ll need the following:
+You will need the following:

-- Domain name, purchased through NameCheap or other registrar
+- Domain name, purchased through NameCheap or other registrar.

-- Hosting, purchased through NameCheap, FastComet, SiteGround to name but a few
+- Hosting, purchased through NameCheap, FastComet, SiteGround.

-- WordPress, free and easy installation often included in hosting
+- WordPress, free and easy installation often included in hosting.

-- A WordPress theme (we use Divi), free or paid
+- A WordPress theme (we use Divi), free or paid.

-It used to be that putting up ten 150-word articles would bring in far more traffic than putting up one 1,500-word article, but those days are gone.
-These days, content should be long, the longer, the better.
-Not only that, but Google seems to favour content that is regularly updated, meaning it is better to add content to an older article than to create a new one, at least once your site already has a good amount of content on it.
+It used to be that putting up ten 150 word articles would bring in more traffic than putting up one 1500 word article.
+These days however content should be long, the longer the better.
+Additionally, Google favours content that is regularly updated.
+It is better to add content to an older article than to create a new one.
+Generally, articles should be at least 500 words, and up to 3,000.

-Another important factor is making sure you create a variety of content, including various forms of media such as videos, slideshows, and even downloads.
-You don’t actually have to create videos yourself.
-You can just embed other people’s videos in your pages.
-But if you can create your own, it will help you get additional traffic from places like YouTube and Facebook.
+Another important factor is offering a variety of content, try to include various forms of media such as videos, slideshows, and even downloads.
+You don’t have to create videos yourself, you can embed other people’s videos in your pages.
+If you can create your own, it will help you get additional traffic from places such as YouTube, Facebook and TikTok.